RanvierMUD/docs/docs/get_started.md

 of bundles which demonstrate various features of the engine.
 You can use them as-is to make your own game or clone them to customize them to your liking.

-> NOTE: Be sure to read the [Bundles](extending/bundles.md) guide before editing the example bundles
+> NOTE: Be sure to read the [Bundles](bundles.md) guide before editing the example bundles

 Once the command is finished start the server as described below.
 You will then be able to connect through `telnet` at hostname `localhost` on port 4000.
 The default login is `admin` for the username and `ranviermud` for the password.

 ### From scratch

-If you wish to create a Ranvier game from scratch it's recommended that at minimum you install a server bundle to allow connections to your game.
-Being the `telnet-connections` or `websocket-connections` (or both) bundles.
-For details on installing and managing bundles see the [Bundles](extending/bundles.md) guide.
+If you wish to create a Ranvier game from scratch it's recommended that at minimum you install a networking bundle to allow connections to your game.
+Being the `telnet-networking` or `websocket-networking` (or both) bundles.
+For details on installing and managing bundles see the [Bundles](bundles.md) guide.

 ## Starting the server